stmork/mrw-track-control-ng/track-control/README.md

 ### Simulation

 If you want to simulate a model railway you can use the <code>MRW-Simulator</code> tool.
-This tool has to be started first, because the tool provides the virtual CAN Server on socket  localhost:35468.
+This tool has to be started first, because the tool provides the virtual CAN server on socket  localhost:35468.
 All following tools detect the virtual CAN bus server and connect automatically.
 The <code>MRW-Tracker</code> ist optional and simulates a train following a track of enabled rail sections during a selected tour/route.

 ```mermaid
 flowchart LR